 If you’re visiting us for the first time, we started Weekend Eggs back in 2010 when we launched Grantourismo with a yearlong global grand tour aimed at promoting slow, local and experiential travel, more sustainable, ethical, engaging, and immersive forms of travel.

-On that trip, we spent two weeks in each destination, staying in apartment rentals and holiday homes to try to live like locals, and in each place we settled into, we explored the local food, connected with local cooks and chefs, and learnt to cook local specialties, which we shared in a series called The Dish, for which Terence learnt to cook a quintessential dish of each place, and our Weekend Eggs series.
+On that trip, we spent two weeks in each destination, staying in apartment rentals and holiday homes to try to live like locals, and in each place we settled into, we explored the local food, and connected with local cooks and chefs.
+Terence learnt to cook local specialties, which we shared in a series called The Dish, for which Terence learnt to cook a quintessential dish of each place, and our Weekend Eggs series.
+If you’re an eggs lover, do dig into our Weekend Eggs archive (link above) for inspo.

-Now, before I tell you more about our recipes for Chinese egg recipes for Chinese New Year and Lunar New Year, we have a favour to ask.
-Grantourismo is supported by its readers.
-If you’ve cooked our recipes and enjoyed them, please consider supporting Grantourismo by supporting our epic Cambodian cuisine history and cookbook on Patreon, which you can do for as little as the price of a coffee.
+Before I tell you more about our recipes for Chinese egg recipes for Chinese New Year and Lunar New Year, we have a favour to ask.
+Grantourismo is reader-supported.
+If you’ve cooked and enjoyed our recipes, please consider supporting Grantourismo by supporting our Cambodian cuisine history and cookbook on Patreon; or buying a handcrafted KROK, the best mortar and pestle ever; booking a cooking class or meal with locals on EatWith; or buying something on Amazon, such as these cookbooks for culinary travellers, classic cookbooks for serious cooks or gifts for Asian food lovers.

 Chinese Tea Eggs Recipe for Perfumed Marbled Eggs

-This Chinese tea eggs recipe makes marbled eggs – aromatic boiled eggs that have a marbled appearance when peeled – and it’s one of the best Chinese egg recipes, and can be eaten for breakfast, brunch, lunch, a snack or dinner.
+One of our best boiled eggs recipes, this Chinese tea eggs recipe makes marbled eggs – aromatic boiled eggs that have a marbled appearance when peeled – and it’s one of the best Chinese egg recipes, and can be eaten for breakfast, brunch, lunch, a snack or dinner.

 Steeped in a stock of five spice, star anise, soy and tea flavours that perfume the eggs, marbled eggs are a tasty snack when eaten on their own, or add soy sauce, chilli sauce and steamed rice and you have a lovely light meal.